 HASHROW will give you the 4-byte row hash

 HASHBUCKET will provide you with the bucket number in the hash map that holds this row hash

 HASHAMP will provide you with the corresponding AMP that the hash bucket falls in

 /*add TRANSACTIONTIME and-or VALIDTIME qualifier when analyzing temporal tables*/ SELECT HASHAMP(HASHBUCKET(HASHROW( /*primary index columns*/ ))), COUNT(*) FROM databasename.tablename GROUP BY 1 ORDER BY 1 DESC;

 As for TBBLC, as incredible as it may sound, you will need to know in advance how your data will be accessed to avoid huge differences in table size per AMP.

-I hope this article has brought you some new and helpful insight on the topic of table skew!
+I hope this article has provided you with valuable insight on table skew.

 Thanks for reading!

 You may want to check out these articles related to skew!

 The Impact of Skewing on Teradata demonstrated